SouthwestHigh-Cost Market

 21

-The rent vs buy decision in Austin can feel harder than a simple payment comparison because the local cost structure is uneven.
-Prices are roughly $350,000 - $600,000, rents are near $1,400 - $2,400/month, and taxes hover around 1.8% - 2.2%.
+The rent vs buy decision in Austin is harder than a simple monthly payment comparison because the local cost structure is uneven.
+Prices are roughly $400,000 - $650,000, rents run near $1,600 - $2,600/month, and property taxes hover around 1.8% - 2.2%.
 Those three numbers set the baseline.
 When they move in different directions, your break-even timeline moves with them.

-Using midpoint values, the price to rent ratio in Austin is around 21.
-Based on the ranges, the ratio can land between 12 and 36.
-In simple terms, price to rent means the home price divided by annual rent.
-A higher ratio usually signals a longer window before buying costs catch up to renting, which is consistent with the 5 to 7 years range in this market.
+Using midpoint values, the price-to-rent ratio in Austin is around 21.
+Based on the low and high ends of the ranges, that ratio spans roughly 13 to 34.
+In practical terms, price-to-rent ratio means the home price divided by annual rent.
+A higher ratio usually signals a longer window before buying costs catch up to renting, which is consistent with the 5 to 8 years range in this market.

 Why Austin housing math is different

-Local conditions that shape the rent vs buy equation in Austin include:
+Local conditions that shape the Austin rent vs buy equation include:

 When renting makes more sense in Austin

 High interest rates also favor renting.
-When rates rise, more of each payment goes to interest instead of principal.
-In simple terms, a higher rate makes each borrowed dollar more expensive, so it takes longer for ownership to catch up.
-At a 6.5% rate on a $380,000 loan, principal and interest alone are around $2,402 per month, before taxes, insurance, or maintenance.
+When rates rise, more of each payment goes to interest rather than principal.
+At a 6.75% rate on a $380,000 loan, principal and interest alone are about $2,465 per month before taxes, insurance, or maintenance.
+That amount compares directly to renting in the same neighborhood.

 When buying makes more sense in Austin

-If you want more context on timelines and hidden costs, review the Break-Even Analysis and the Hidden Costs of Homeownership guides.
+For more context on timelines and costs, review the Break-Even Analysis and the Hidden Costs of Homeownership guides.

 Sample Austin break-even scenario

-Short answer: the example below shows why many buyers in Austin need a multi year stay to break even.
-It uses a 20% down payment, a 6.5% rate, and a representative home and rent level.
+Short answer: the example below shows why many buyers in Austin need a multi-year stay to break even.
+It uses a 20% down payment, a 6.75% rate, and representative local price and rent levels.
 The numbers are illustrative and show the structure of the math rather than a prediction.

-The inputs use a home price of $475,000, monthly rent of $1,900, and a mortgage rate of 6.5%.
-That combination implies a down payment near $95,000 and a loan around $380,000.
-Principal and interest on that loan are about $2,402 per month before taxes and insurance.
-The break-even point lands around 5 to 7 years, depending on rent growth and ongoing costs.
+The inputs use a home price of $475,000, monthly rent of $2,100, and a mortgage rate of 6.75%.
+That implies a down payment of $95,000 and a loan of $380,000.
+Principal and interest on that loan are about $2,465 per month before taxes and insurance.
+The break-even point lands around 6 to 8 years, depending on rent growth and ongoing costs.

 InputValue